 Now, more than ever, the world needs leaders who understand the true nature of the current environmental crisis.
 In response to this need, Mendocino Eco-Education and Events, Inc. in concert with John Jeavons’ GROW BIOINTENSIVE® (and hosted at the Stanford Inn Eco-Resort) offer this groundbreaking Field School whose mission is to help develop the next generation of environmental minds.

-True sustainability extends far beyond electric vehicles and reusable water bottles, but begins with a deep understanding of soil, gardening/farming, food production and preparation, and most importantly, how we think.
-The Stanford Inn’s Field School encompasses all aspects of this model, equipping diverse students who will be leaders with a range of interests and future careers from around the world with practical, real-life tools and experiences, enabling them to serve as examples to fellow students, colleagues, and co-workers.
+True sustainability extends far beyond electric vehicles and reusable water bottles.
+It begins with a deep understanding of soil, gardening/farming, food production and preparation, and most importantly, how we think.
+The Environmental Leadership Field School encompasses all aspects of this model, equipping diverse students who will be leaders with a range of interests and future careers from around the world with practical, real-life tools and experiences, enabling them to serve as examples to fellow students, colleagues, and co-workers.

 The Stanford Inn Eco-Resort has been leading sustainable practices in inn keeping for nearly 40 years.
 Beginning in 2007, we partnered with John Jeavons’ GROW BIOINTENSIVE® to create an international training program in sustainable small scale farming and since 2012, the Stanford Inn has provided instruction in all that we do – including land-use, both landscaping and farming; building practices; nutrition; cooking; and our philosophy of sustainability.
 Our field school has had participants from a variety of institutions, including Yale University, Beloit College, UC Santa Barbara, and others.